AbdallaAlhag/Blogger/README.md

     ✅ Validate front end login and signup form and showcase errors ✅ Validate back end signup form and showcase errors ✅ Add comments count to PostCard components
-    ❌ Add TinyMCE editor to create blog
+    ✅ Add TinyMCE editor to create blog
-    ❌ sligh problem directing to create blog page from public and also when publishing the artciles
+    ✅ slight problem directing to create blog page from public and also when publishing the articles ✅ Added cookies instead of local storage to ease transfering of local storage between public and private client ❌ Check out authorID in form for create blog post

 # Monorepop set up: